JasonEtco/activity-box/README.md

 ### Prep work

 1. Create a new public GitHub Gist (https://gist.github.com/)
-2. [Create a token](https://github.com/settings/tokens/new) with the `gist` scope and copy it.
+2. [Generate new token](https://github.com/settings/tokens/new) with the `gist` scope and copy it.
 The `GITHUB_TOKEN` that comes with GitHub Actions cannot currently use the Gist API.

 ### Project setup

+1. Fork this repo

+2. Create a secret by going to **Forked repo > Settings > Secrets > New secret** with the following:
+- Name: Use `GH_PAT`.
+- Value: The token with the `gist` scope generated previously.

-1. Create a `.github/workflows/activity-box.yml` file with a workflow like this:
+3. Open the file `.github/workflows/activity.yml` which looks like this:

 ```yml
 name: Activity Box